Barry Rubin: Tonight I'm Gonna Party Like It's 19[3]9

 So, it seems clear that – despite The Economist's misleading characterizations of the polls cited – American Jewish support for Israel (including support for any future Israeli military action which may be required) shows no signs of wavering.

 Until now, it had been hard to imagine Israel and Saudi Arabia publicly finding common ground, but they have on the Iranian issue.
 It appears that contacts between the two countries in advance of a perceived sell-out by the U.S. have been developing throughout this year and have accelerated in recent weeks.
-The Sunni states feel betrayed by the Geneva agreement.
+The Sunni states feel betrayed by the Geneva agreement.'Iran will still make a nuclear bomb': Israel's ambassador to the UK Daniel Taub argues the Geneva deal endangers us all

 "In order to understand what the Gulf States are doing on this issue," David Weinberg, a senior fellow at the Foundation for Defense of Democracies told the IPT, "you have to look beyond their formal statements.
 When you analyse what is being said there is great concern about this amongst at least four of the GCC [Gulf Cooperation Council] states – Saudi Arabia, Kuwait, Bahrain, and the UAE.
 They all see themselves as deeply threatened, undermined, and encircled by Iran."